enze-chen/mi-book-2021/week_3/14/final_presentations.md

-## Eddie [☢️]
+## Eddie ☢️

-**Title**: [Screening Materials Project for high-k dielectrics using machine learning methods]
+**Title**: Screening Materials Project for high-k dielectrics using machine learning methods

 ```{image} ./Eddie_figure.png
 :width: 50%
 :align: center
 ```

-**Description**: [There is a growing demand for new high-k dielectric materials, which enhance capacitance between parallel plates located within complementary metal-oxide-semiconductor (CMOS) transistors.
+**Description**: There is a growing demand for new high-k dielectric materials, which are instrumental to the functionality and miniaturization of complementary metal-oxide-semiconductor (CMOS) transistors.
 Of the thousands of materials and properties stored in the Materials Project database, only a subset contains information about the dielectric constants.
 We are able to design data-driven prediction models using supervised machine learning methods and cross-validation to estimate the dielectric constants for the remaining materials.
-By using a random forest regression model—presenting 39% relative error—we identify nearly 30 compounds that were not previously studied for this application, each with bandgaps in the insulator/dielectric range, a formation energy greater than the current industry standard SiO2, and large k-values.
-Further modeling and cost analysis will allow us to narrow our list of candidate materials.]
+By using a random forest regression model—presenting 39% relative error—we identify nearly 30 compounds that were not previously studied for this application, each with bandgaps in the insulator/dielectric range, a formation energy greater than the current industry standard SiO2, and large k values.
+Further modeling and cost analysis will allow us to narrow our list of candidate materials.